openstack/releases/README.rst

     OpenStack series names.

 ``cycle-highlights``
-  RST formatted notes of some of the top new features or changes you would like to point out for this release cycle.
+  A list of plain-text bullet points describing some of the top new features or changes you would like to point out for this release cycle.
+Minimal RST markup is supported.
 These highlights are compiled per team and published to ``releases.openstack.org/$SERIES/highlights.html``.

 ``branches``
   A list of the branches for the deliverable.